Fang Xiaoru — An Intelligent Scholar, A Tragic Minister, and A Sincere Believer

 However, those kings didn’t like being removed from their half-independent fiefs.

 Zhu Di (1360 — 1424), the fourth son of Hongwu Emperor, then rebelled; this was the Incident of Jingnan.

-After four years of intense wars, Zhu Di’s army occupied Ming’s capital city Nanjing, executed or captured large numbers of Jianwen Emperor’s important officials, include Fang Xiaoru.
+After four years of intense wars, Zhu Di’s army occupied Ming’s capital city Nanjing, executed or captured large numbers of the Jianwen Emperor’s important officials, including Fang Xiaoru.